sam-thetutor/plug-n-play/docs/use-auth-client-integration.md

 ## Benefits

-Using the NNSAdapter with useAuthClient provides:
+Using the InternetIdentity with useAuthClient provides:

 1. React-friendly state management with hooks
 2. Integration with React's component lifecycle